MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 **1. Use This Exact Prompt Template** for chosen LLM

-Copy-paste this into a new chat/thread:
+Copy-paste this into the same chat/thread:
 ```bash
 You are a neutral analyst scoring far-from-equilibrium replicators using the 35-metric compass protocol from “The Board – Political Thermodynamics” (December 2025 manuscript, Chapter 2).
 Metrics 1–17: Adaptation/structural (innovation rate, redundancy, efficiency, flexibility, adaptability to shocks).
 Score 0–10 (0 = weak/absent, 10 = strong/positive).